smsecgroup/SM-VUL/typo-vul-00/README.md

 ## Details
 XBORNID is a Ethereum ERC20 Token contract.
 The total number of transactions submitted to this contract is 41,813, and 1,718 users holding the XBORNID token.
-Moreover, the last transaction date of this contract is 8 days ago which indicates that the contract is actively used by external users.
+Moreover, the last transaction date of this contract is 8 days ago which indicates that the contract is actively being used by external users.

 ![](./img/figure1.png)
   *Figure 1.
 XBORNID Token Information*